 You can create a report which displays a pie chart to represent learners' certification completion as a percentage.
 This allows you to easily see how many learners are certified, not certified, expired, or in progress.
 To do this, follow these steps:

-2. Create a new report using the Certification Completion report source.
+Create a new report by choosing the Certification Completion report source and selecting Create and edit.

-8. Scroll to the bottom of the page and click Save changes
+Scroll to the bottom of the page and click Save changes.

 To view the pie chart click View this report, which is found just above the report title.